rosslitscher/deploymentdist/README.md

 PROXYPASS: Password for Proxy

 # Install Directions
-Install is simple unzip in directory execute nydeploy.py.
+Install is simple unzip in directory execute nrdeploy.py.

 It does require urllib2

-# Insight

-Sample Insights Dashboard is included as Insights.json